 Is Enron’s customer base withdrawing because of credit concerns?
 Has your core business been affected in recent weeks?

 Our gas and power numbers, which account for more than 95% of our trading activity, indicate that our customer base is not currently withdrawing, closing out positions, or reducing transaction levels as a result of credit concerns.
 EnronOnline overall continues to experience well above average use, as indicated by number of transactions, number of counterparties transacting, and total value of transactions.
+[Confirm Friday morning]

 How solid is Enron’s credit rating, and what happens if it declines further?